aayushpandey06/PacketAnalyzer/README.md

 Action: I set up Wireshark to capture live traffic from normal user activity (web browsing, VoIP calls).
 I exported the packet capture (PCAP) and wrote a Python script to parse the traffic, extract source/destination IPs, and map them to geolocations.
-The script automatically flagged any IPs that had no clear geolocation or resolve d to unusual regions.
+The script automatically flagged any IPs that had no clear geolocation or resolved to unusual regions.

 Result: The analysis highlighted several “UNKNOWN” destinations, which would represent potentially suspicious traffic in a SOC workflow.
 From this, I documented an escalation procedure: any IP flagged